 Circles are never-ending.
 So, they may be the right choice for your logo if you want to make your audience think of harmony, unity, eternity, or timelessness.
 Curves are considered feminine, and, as such, circles communicate softness, gentility, and femininity.

 Triangles are a directional shape.
 As a result, they change meaning depending on how they are positioned.
 When right side up, triangles convey power, stability, and upward momentum.
 Inverted triangles suggest instability or downward momentum.
 Triangles pointing to the side convey movement and direction based on where the triangle’s point is facing.

 Symbols are simplified shapes that represent something specific in a culture.
 And, because symbols have clear, common meanings, they are relied upon heavily as a visual language.

-People have seen these images again and again, so it’s really important to be clever and original in how you use them.
+People have seen these images repeatedly, so it’s essential to be clever and original in how you use them.
 It’s easy for logos featuring symbols to appear trite and unoriginal.

 Here are a few common examples of symbols: